Melissa Lucashenko: Critical success

-Lucashenko's fifth novel, Mullumbimby, won the prestigious Deloitte Fiction Book Award in 2013 and the Victorian Premier's Literary Award for Indigenous Writing in 2014, as well as being nominated for several other awards.
-In 2015 it was longlisted for the International Dublin Literary Award.
+Lucashenko's fifth novel, Mullumbimby, won the Queensland Literary Award for Fiction Book in 2013 and the Victorian Premier's Literary Award for Indigenous Writing in 2014, as well as being nominated for several other awards.
+In 2015 it was longlisted for the Dublin Literary Award.

-In 2019 her sixth novel Too Much Lip won the Miles Franklin Award and Queensland Premier's Award.
+In 2019 her sixth novel Too Much Lip won the Miles Franklin Award and Queensland Premier's Award for a Work of State Significance.
 The novel was also shortlisted for the Stella Prize.
-Judges called it "...a fearless, searing and unvarnished portrait of generational trauma cut through with acerbic humour."
+Judges called it "a fearless, searing and unvarnished portrait of generational trauma cut through with acerbic humour."
 Cenozoic Pictures optioned Too Much Lip for a screen adaptation, with Lucashenko as a co-writer and co-creator alongside Cenozoic's Veronica Gleeson.

-Edenglassie, a seventh novel released in 2023, won her the Queensland Premier's Award for a second time, as well as the Victorian Premier's Literary Award.'
-In late 2024, she won the ARA Historical Novel Prize, commended for capturing "the brutal realities of colonisation while celebrating the resilience of Indigenous cultures".
+Her seventh novel, Edenglassie, was released in 2023 and won the Queensland Premier's Award for a Work of State Significance for the second time, as well as the Victorian Premier's Prize for Fiction.'
+In late 2024, it won the ARA Historical Novel Prize, being commended for capturing "the brutal realities of colonisation while celebrating the resilience of Indigenous cultures."

 Non-fiction writing

-Lucashenko is also an accomplished essayist, winning the 2013 "Feature Writing Long (over 4000 words)" Walkley Award for Sinking below sight: Down and out in Brisbane and Logan.
-Speaking about this essay, Lucashenko said that she was partly informed by her studies in public policy: "...one thing I was trying to bring out in the piece was the odd mix of structural factors and just sheer luck, good and bad, that makes up people's lives.
-All of these women are poor because of the violence and because of intergenerational poverty, and those things can be attacked in policy and should be attacked in policy.".
+Lucashenko is also an essayist, winning the 2013 Long Feature Writing Walkley Award for "Sinking below sight: Down and out in Brisbane and Logan".
+Speaking about this essay, Lucashenko said that she was partly informed by her studies in public policy.

-Personal life and family
+Personal life

-In March 2014, The Moth Radio Hour aired a recording of Lucashenko recounting the story of moving with her husband and daughter back to the Aboriginal lands in New South Wales (where her great-grandmother grew up), and subsequent divorce from her husband and mental illness of her daughter.
+Lucashenko moved with her husband and daughter back to the Aboriginal lands in New South Wales where her great-grandmother said she was from.
+She subsequently divorced from her husband.
+She has spoken publicly about her daughter's mental illness.